Clemapfel/Mousetrap.jl/README.md

 It aims to give developers of all skill levels the tools to start creating complex GUI applications with little time and effort.

 > **Note**: Mousetrap is under active development.
-While backwards-compatibility for all future releases can already be guaranteed, stability, portability, the quality of the documentation may be affected. <br>
+While backwards-compatibility for all future releases can already be guaranteed, stability, portability, and quality of the documentation may be affected. <br>
 Consider participating in the development by [opening an issue](https://github.com/clemapfel/mousetrap.jl) when you encounter an error or bug (which - as of now - will most likely happen).

 ---